26ankitaa/AI_in_healthcare_Python/README.md

 # AI_in_healthcare_Python
 Created a project using AI and ML in the healthcare sector.
 This project is made on the google colab platform.
+And you can download the dataset which is provided.
 The link of the project is: https://colab.research.google.com/drive/1bTyR9lx9q36L0FG3n7y7WqbEWZ-UpvM8?usp=sharing